 It splits off at the beginning of the Depression from what's called the Arbeter Ring, or the Workman's Circle.
 And I will be talking very briefly about its history because I think you're going to really enjoy seeing some of these objects, not on a slide presentation but being shown with a webcam at the Archives themselves.

 In terms of the JPFO itself, it's sort of a little funny in terms of its history.
-It is a Yiddish-speaking organization that becomes the IWO, the International Workers Order, and then, in effect, has the IWO become an umbrella organization, a multi-ethnic umbrella organization at that, and one in which the IWO's founders-- about 5,000 people split off from the Arbeter Ring, or the Workmen's Circle-- become its Jewish-American section.
+It is a Yiddish-speaking organization that becomes the IWO, the International Workers Order.
+And then, in effect, it has the IWO become an umbrella organization, a multi-ethnic umbrella organization at that, and one in which the IWO's founders-- about 5,000 people split off from the Arbeter Ring, or the Workmen's Circle-- become its Jewish-American section.

 They are fairly radical, as the first slide showed.
-And by the time we hit the popular front, they are really quite radicalized, between eight years of the Depression, a lot of ideology, a lot of poverty that ensued before migration, during migration, and particularly during the Depression.
-And now, they're facing fascism and Nazism in Europe.
-And so we have this book by poet and author and columnist and playwrite, I should add, Moyshe Nadir.
+And by the time we hit the Popular Front, they are really quite radicalized, between eight years of the Depression, a lot of ideology, a lot of poverty that ensued before migration, during migration, and particularly during the Depression.
+And now, they're facing Fascism and Nazism in Europe.
+And so we have this book by poet and author and columnist and playwright, I should add, Moyshe Nadir.
 He's also involved in theater.
 And he writes a book about the destruction of Germany, which is a very powerful book.